Applications now open for 2026!

 Nuts & Bolts

-Wild Medicine Ways meets one Sunday/month, March-November (no class in August) from 10am - 4pm + 4 field botany days throughout the season.
-The field days are spread out throughout the program on the Saturday before Sunday’s class in April, July, September, and October—these sessions are an opportunity for us to dig deeper into plant identification and botany, so that Sundays can be more specifically devoted to our medicine-making and class time.
+Wild Medicine Ways meets one Sunday/month, March-November (no class in August) from 10am - 4pm + 3 field botany days throughout the season.
+The field days are spread out throughout the program on the Saturday before Sunday’s class in April, July, & September—these sessions are an opportunity for us to dig deeper into plant identification and botany, so that Sundays can be more specifically devoted to our medicine-making and class time.
 Field days are shorter and go from 10am - 2(ish) pm.
-(End times may run over, so plan accordingly for 15-30 minute leeway at the end of each day).
+(End times may run over generally, so plan accordingly for 15-30 minute leeway at the end of each day).

 Class days meet every session at the farm in Pine Plains, NY where Foliage Botanics sits.
-Field days will meet at 4 different nearby off-farm locations that have diverse & unique plant-life for us to explore.
-April—Thompson Pond, spring ephemerals; July—Buttercup Sanctuary, wetland plants; September—Overmountain Conservation Area, goldenrods; October—Drowned Lands Swamp, trees.
+Field days will meet at 3 different nearby off-farm locations that have diverse & unique plant-life for us to explore.
+April—Thompson Pond, spring ephemerals; July—Buttercup Sanctuary, wetland plants; September—Overmountain Conservation Area, goldenrods.

-Every student will complete a creative project in this program, inspired by the plants, your ancestral explorations, and our time together, to be presented on our final day of class in November.
-We’ll discuss the ins and outs of the project on the first day of class!
-You’ll also get 1-2 opportunities to meet with me 1:1 to discuss your project and receive some guidance throughout the months.
+Every student will also complete a creative project in this program, inspired by the plants, your ancestral explorations, and our time together, to be presented on our final day of class in November.
+We’ll discuss the ins and outs of the project on the first day and throughout the class!

-There will also be a group Discord (and likely a What’s App too), which will serve as an online chat forum for us all to stay in touch between class sessions, share resources and photos with each other, collaborate and co-work, etc.
+There will also be a group Discord, which will serve as an online chat forum for us all to stay in touch between class sessions, share resources and photos with each other, collaborate and co-work, etc.

 Cost and Dates

-Dates are subject to change, but with A LOT of notice.
-Inclement weather may also lead us to rearrange!
-If we have to miss a class due to weather or other unforeseen circumstances, we may use August to make up.
+Dates are subject to change, but with as much notice as possible.
+Inclement weather or unexpected illness may also lead us to rearrange!
+If we have to miss a class due to weather or other unforeseen circumstances, we will reschedule and may use August to make up.

-The cost for the program in full is $2200 and includes all materials: binder of handouts, harvesting tools, medicine-making materials (students receive all medicine we make together at the end of the course!), dye supplies for our natural dye day, and botany books and implements.
+The cost for the program in full is $2000 and includes all materials: binder of handouts, harvesting tools, medicine-making materials (students receive all medicine we make together at the end of the course!), and dye supplies for our natural dye day.
+The only required material for you to purchase is the Newcomb’s Wildflower Guide.
+You may also wish to have your own hand clippers and a small knife, but I will provide all tools for class.
 No extra materials are needed!

-Payment plans are available for anyone who needs one at no added cost with a $400 deposit to hold your place.
-Payment plans are offered with both 6 month (6 payments of $300) & 12 month (12 payments of $150) options that will then begin in the spring.
-You may also decided to start your payment plan upon registration to get it over with early!
-Extended payment plans can be discussed for greater accessibility (these would be longer-term with smaller installments).
-I offer these payment plans out of a deep commitment to financial accessibility and a belief that no one should be penalized for not having the full tuition available upfront.
+Payment plans are available for anyone who needs one at no added cost.
+Payment plans are offered with both 6 month (1st payment of $500 followed by 5 payments of $300) & 12 month (1st payment of $350 followed by 11 payments of $150) starting upon registration.
+I offer these payment plans out of a deep commitment to financial accessibility and a belief that no one should be penalized for not having the full tuition available upfront. **Please note that payment plans are a vehicle for accessibility, not convenience.
 By choosing the payment plan you commit to paying for the program in full, even if you miss a month, even if you choose to discontinue attending, with the understanding that your payments are broken up segments for the full 9-month program tuition, not payments for each individual class.
 If your payment plan extends beyond the final date of class, you are still required to continue paying it.
-Please only request a payment plan if you truly need one.

-There are also 2 BIPOC scholarships at a 50% discount or greater.
+There are also 2 BIPOC scholarships offering the program at a price of $1000.
 In my work as a white herbalist, I want to address the patterns of colonization and white supremacy in western herbalism as a whole, and to help bolster the many forms of resistance to the systems and structures of oppression we live under.
 I know that my access to this knowledge and to land has come at the expense of BIPOC communities and I want to, in small part, rectify this in my work as an herbalist.
 This includes trying to make this course more accessible to people of colour and, because our students tend to be majority white, I also just genuinely want a greater diversity of perspectives and experiences in our learning cohort.
 If you would like a BIPOC scholarship, please select this in your application!

 Got a question?
 Want to know if this course is the right fit for you?